 Police charge woman after gun incident at shopping centre

-A woman who pointed what looked like a gun at rowdy protesters outside a Clicks store in Port Elizabeth on Tuesday — as she apparently felt threatened — was summoned to the Walmer police station on Wednesday, where she was officially charged with the pointing of a firearm.
+A woman has been charged with pointing a gun at protesters outside a Clicks store in Port Elizabeth on Tuesday, as she apparently felt threatened.

-The 52-year-old woman, of Walmer, was accompanied to the police station by her husband and advocate Terry Price SC, where her gun was also confiscated...
+The 52-year-old woman, of Walmer, was summoned to the Walmer police station yesterday and arrived at the station accompanied by her husband and advocate Terry Price SC, where her gun was confiscated..

 Would you like to comment on this article or view other readers' comments?
 Register (it’s quick and free) or sign in now.